escullion/banking-demo-basic/README.md

 # Banking Demo Basic

-Covers the basic functionality for handling accounts and processing transactions, secured used JWT.
+Covers the basic functionality for handling accounts and processing transactions, secured using JWT.

 ## Pre-requisites / Technologies used

 - Java 8
 - Spring boot 2.2
+- Gradle 5
 - H2 in-memory database
 - Lombok, to enable you need to install lombok IDE plugin, and enable annotation processing in your IDE settings
 - Groovy Spock for BDD-based unit testing